scriptrdotio/device-agnostic-app/app/Readme.md

 Preliminary to that you need to activate your bridge free trial and your message queuing free trial options

-If you registered with scriptr.io with the a promotion code, this script should have already been executed with the device type defined by the promocode.
+If you registered with scriptr.io using a promocode, this script should have already been executed with the device type defined in the promocode.

 The Installation API "app/install/auto.install.scriptr" to install the app dependencies:
      - The channels needed by the application.